The original SWEAT SHOP successfully launched during the 2016 Berlin Gallery Weekend at Kreuzberg’s well-known art venue SCHAU FENSTER.

 SWEAT SHOP is a shop.

-Even though it is difficult and imprecise to generalize and simplify the differences between western and eastern art conceptions they do exist.
+Even though it is difficult to generalize and simplify the differences between western and eastern art conceptions they do exist.
 For instance, the western, modern tradition strives for the original work (unless copying is part of the art process and statement).
 The artists follow their own artistic intentions and use it as a means to express their individualism.
 In the eastern tradition on the other hand young artists practice the perfection of art techniques by copying.
 Only the true master may be a free artist.

 This staging of capitalistic principles is also a quote of production conditions in a globalized world.
 The true sweatshops in emerging economies are the outsourced, modern version of Manchester-Capitalism.
 Low-wage tasks are exported and executed by armies of exploited workers in dilapidated factories.
 These brutal and inhumane production conditions are one side of the medal.
 The other being bargain T-shirts, trousers and smartphones for everyone.
-And if you choose to believe it it’s said to be the starting point of the economic rise for the participating regions.
+And, if you choose to believe it, it’s said to be the starting point of the economic rise for the participating regions.